About the Project

 • Academic publications

-In the "Research proposal and Funding" section of your online application, please specify the project title and supervisors of this project and copy the project description in the text box provided.
+In the research proposal section of your application, please specify the project title and supervisors of this project and copy the project description in the text box provided.
+In the funding section, please select ’I am for a scholarship/grant, KESS2".

 UK tuition fees, stipend (£14,483 p.a. in first year - subject to confirmation), plus travel/conferences, support, consumables/equipment.